 Marina Bay is a popular area within Singapore, which houses the infamous Marina Bay Sands resort and sky park, Gardens by the Bay, Merlion, Singapore Flyer, and a host of other attractions.
 While many attractions have made it onto our list, the area is central to Singapore and is featured in many pictures of the skyline.

 A huge resort location in itself, Sentosa Island is just off of the mainland’s southern coast.
 The island has become hugely popular for its beaches, views of Indonesia, food stalls, suspensions bridge, and boardwalk.
 You can reach the island by cable car, road, or walking.

-Many cities have a bustling retail business, but Orchard Road is the Rodeo Drive of Singapore.
+Many cities have a bustling retail business, and Orchard Road is the Rodeo Drive of Singapore.
 This area is filled with luxurious boutiques, brands, and hotels.
 You can shop for everything and explore the colorful nooks and crannies.
-The unique architecture make Orchard Road visually stunning too.
+The unique architecture makes Orchard Road visually stunning too.

 Chinatown is a dazzling place in Singapore, which is known for its ornate architecture and street food.
 The Chinatown Food Street is packed with restaurants serving traditional dishes while shops and boutiques are scattered in-between.
 At night, the lights of the streets are sure to draw you in with their warm glow.

 Gardens by the Bay